 Slightly sweet and smoky, the grill-glazed salmon fillet recipe was inspired by my Strawberry Mango Summer Salsa that I use for topping this easy salmon recipe before serving.

 Salmon is rich in good-for-you omega-3 fats, “healthy fats” that reduce the risk of cardiovascular disease.
 The omega-3 fats found in salmon have many health benefits, including lowering bad cholesterol, playing a role in inflammation, and positively affecting our brain function.

-The entree is both sweet and savory, made with an easy marinade that contains just five main ingredients plus a little salt and pepper.
+An entree that is both sweet and savory, it’s made with an easy marinade with just five main ingredients and a little salt and pepper.
 Once grilled, serve with a side of jasmine rice and top with Strawberry Mango Summer Salsa for a refreshingly delicious easy healthy meal!

 Add Fish to Your Diet...

 When planning meals for your week, the American Heart Association recommends eating fish twice a week to reduce heart stroke risk.
 Salmon is always high on our list of fish choices to include.
 Check out these other salmon recipes from the blog:

 What is your favorite go-to salmon dish?
 Let me know in the comments below, and I may just reach out to feature your recipe on the G-Free Deliciously blog.
 Click the blue-green comment bubble at the bottom right corner of your screen to let me know in the comment area below.
 I would love to hear!

 Note: As you work through this recipe I’ve included instruction for filleting the salmon and removing the pin bones from the fish.
 Many fishmongers and grocery meat departments will remove the skin and pin bones from the salmon fillets upon request.
 But if you are starting with a fresh-caught salmon or need to remove the skin and pin bones yourself, you will find our method for doing it without wasting any of the flesh in the recipe card below.